 That one fact alone has created a great rift between the veterinarians and the farriers and is getting worse each year.
 What is needed is a quality program that is ongoing and has a solid foundation with 3rd party verification that the veterinarian associations can put some trust and faith in, get behind and support.

-As in any relationship that has suffered a crisis — one side has to make the first effort and I believe that it is up to the farrier trade to make that first effort and show the veterinarians that they can once again work with and trust the trade.
+As in any relationship that has suffered a crisis — one side has to make the first effort and I believe that it is up to the farrier or therapy trade to make that first effort and show the veterinarians that they can once again work with and trust the trade.

 Your Thoughts ……….